Getting To Le Puy-en-Velay

 From Charles de Gaulle airport, you can get to Le Puy entirely by train.
 I’d suggest looking at the SNCF train schedules in advance.
 Tickets can be bought online or at the airport (inside, right before exiting to the platform).

 Transportation along the Camino

-I found Transports Claudine to be frustrating and rude over the phone.
-If you're not 100% fluent in French I would suggest asking your host or the local tourism office for help booking.
+If you’re not comfortable speaking French, ask your host or the local tourism office for help booking.

 Getting back to Paris